+Picturesque Gulet Itinerary.
 Welcome to an Eden boasting with natural beauty.
-An ultimately blissful region of the Aegean sea.
+An ultimately blissful region of the Aegean Sea.
 Among the many impressive areas of the southern coastline in Turkey, the Gulf of Hisaronu is the few where parts of the coast are still virgin and away from commercial tourism.
-It is an alluring scene of lush green hills, panoramic views, local village life, tasty village dishes, farm life in a very peaceful environment.
+It is an alluring scene of lush green pine hills, panoramic views, olive trees, almond trees, fresh fish, local village life, tasty village dishes, farm life in a very peaceful environment.

-Learn to make your own village flat bread, roll out your dough on a wooden plank, stuffed with natural ingredients from the garden, and grilled on an old cast iron plate for Turkish “Gozleme”.
-Taste homemade jams of fruit picked from the orchards… Discover what it’s like to ride a donkey in Turgutkoy.
+Learn to make your own village flatbread, roll out your dough on a wooden plank, stuffed with natural ingredients from the garden, and grilled on an old cast iron plate for Turkish “Gozleme”.
+Taste homemade jams of fruit picked from the orchards… Discover what it’s like to ride a donkey in Turgut village.
 Experience horseback riding in the village of Hisaronu…

 Your first night is spent in the hidden away port of Serce.
 Here you will find only one local restaurant – run only during the season.
 It is a place idea in times of rough seas and acts as an excellent shelter.
 Dinner and an overnight stay in Serce port.

 From there, there will be a short walk to the Turgut carpet weavers association.
 Turgut village is famous for its handmade carpets and draws a good volume of visitors each year.
-It has been said that it is the safest place to purchase carpets and deliveries are made worldwide.
-You will see a very wide choice of hand spun wool carpets as well as Turkish kilims (thin rugs).
+You will see a very wide choice of handspun wool carpets as well as Turkish kilims (thin rugs).
 Each one is unique with its own symbols and patterns with meanings – and considered an investment.
-You are certainly not obligated to buy, and enjoy the handmade creations.
+You are certainly not obligated to buy and enjoy the handmade creations.
 Upon the end of your tour, you will be taken back to your gulet for a lovely sunset dinner and an overnight stay in the bay.

 Today will see also Hisaronu village, experience local horseback riding and learn to make Turkish “Gozleme” at a local village house.
 Dinner and an overnight stay in the bay of Hisaronu will complete the 5th day of your village blue cruise.

-Day seven brings you closer to Marmaris with anchorages in the lovely Kadirga bay.
+Day seven brings you closer to Marmaris with anchorages in the lovely Ciftlik bay.
 Here there is more opportunity for swimming and other hired water sports activities.
-It is a very peaceful region, but also a popular mooring point for local daily boat trips.
+It is a very peaceful region.
 There will be an overnight stay here.